inkyblackness/ss-specs/levelObjects/07_Scenery/levelSceneryEntry.md

 > If a texture is to be taken from citmat.res, the texture index must be > 0, otherwise it will still be the first
 > level texture, even if bit 7 is 0.

+#### Force Bridges 7/7/7, 7/7/8, 7/7/9

+**Force Bridge Info** (10 bytes)

+    0000  [2]byte   Unused
+    0002  byte      Size.
+Bits 0-3: X, bits 4-7: Y -- see above
+    0003  byte      Height.
+0 is default, level height units otherwise.
+    0004  [2]byte   Unused
+    0006  byte      Colour
+    0007  [3]byte   Unused

+Object 7/7/8 is a placeholder for force bridges that have not been activated yet.
+These objects are invisible and are made to force bridges with the use of trigger action 24.

+Force bridges of type 7/7/9 differ from the typical ones (7/7/7) in having a default height of zero and no animation when switched from type 8.
+They furthermore need a size explicitly set.

+The engine supports several different values for ```Colour```.
+Used values are ```0x00``` for red and ```0xFE``` for green.

+> Not all 256 colour possibilities have been tested, many resulted in dark red tones or solid colours.
+Usable variants were found from ```0xF7``` and above.